 Download the mobile app here for iOS: https://itunes.apple.com/us/app/powerschool-mobile/id973741088?mt=8 or here for Android: https://play.google.com/store/apps/details?id=com.powerschool.portal&hl=en_US or search for PowerSchool Mobile in the app store.

-- Go to Account (Usually at the bottom, possibly under "More")
+- If you're signed in, go to Account (Usually at the bottom, possibly under "More")

 - Tap "Sign Out" in the top right corner

 - Tap "District Code" in the top left corner

 - Re-enter it (MRBK)

 - Tap the 3 dots in the top right corner

 - Scroll to the bottom of the menu and tap "Logout"

 - Delete the district code at the top

 - Sign in again

 Go to https://powerschool.washk12.org and sign in with your district account (email address before the "@") and email password.
 You can also use the PowerSchool Mobile app above with the same login.
 If you need help logging in, please contact your school.

 Log into the PowerSchool Teacher Portal (https://powerschool.washk12.org/teachers/) using the first part of your email address before the "@" and your email password.
 If you need help getting in, please contact your school tech.